zabertech/zaber-examples/examples/util_matlab_compiler/README.md

 ## Running the Application (Windows)

-To run the application on Windows, you can either locate and run the exe directly from File Explorer, or in powershell:
+To run the application in Windows, you can either locate the `ZaberTestApp.exe` file directly in File Explorer or use the following command in PowerShell:

 ```shell
 cd examples/util_matlab_compiler